banksjazz87/attendance-application/README.md

 <br/>

-### `Dashboard Page`
+### `Dashboard`
-The dashboard page supplies the user with all of the statistics from the most recently created foodbank attendance list.
+The dashboard page supplies the user with all of the statistics from past attendance sheets.
+Results can be viewed by selecting a group, followed by a year and month.
+This will provide the user with a visual representation of the attendance sheet.

 <br/>

-### `New Applicant Page`
+### `New Attendance Page`
-Supplies a very simple looking form for the user to fill out.
-Upon completing the form the user is notified if the applicant qualifies or not.
+This gives the opportunity to use a group that already exists or create a new one.
+An attendance title is automatically assigned to the attendance, using today's date, but this can be altered if so desired.

 <br/>

-### `Search Page`
+### `Attendance Page`
-Provides the user the ability to look up an applicant's information and the ability to print the official foodbank form, with the data pre-filled.
+Provides the user the ability to select the most recent attendance sheet for a particular group and take attendance with it.

 <br/>